spocchio/ApplePi/README.md

 or directly access on

 	http://raspberry_pi/HelloWorld//HTML

+#### A second example: a simple modification to the Hello World app

 It is the `WebApp.WebApp` class that take the return of the called method and send it to your browser, since it is mainly an RPC Server, you can return any object, like: